MediaPipe for PyTorch ResNet

 Implementing MediaApiDataLoader¶

-This interface is compatible with torch.utils.data.DataLoader
+This interface is compatible with torch.utils.data.DataLoader, allowing you

-to re-use your PyTorch ResNet model code as written for torch.utils.data.DataLoader
+to re-use your PyTorch ResNet model code as written for torch.utils.data.DataLoader without additional changes.

-The relevant code is defined in MediaApiDataLoader
+The relevant code is defined in MediaApiDataLoader function located in

 data_loaders.py: